commercionetwork/commercio-consortium/upgrade/testnet/4.2.x-5.0.0/en/README.md

 If you use ledger add `--ledger` flag to the command.

-You also can use follow web interfaces with keplr support
+You also can use the web interfaces with keplr support

 - [Commercio.Network Tesnet explorer](https://testnet.commercio.network/proposals/)
 - [Ping.pub Tesnet Commercio.Network](https://testnet.ping.pub/commercio.network/gov)